spacetimeengineer/mupy/README.md

 ### Certify Assembly/Script (Optional)
 The whole point of mupy is to script hardware and assemblies using system codes but what if the entire script could be cast as one.
 Let that sink in and call me when you start to freak out k...

-## Note from the developer

-Let me be the first to say that this system is rudimentary, crude, over-engineered in some aspects while under-engineered in others.
-It's littered with innefficiencies and design principle violations but despite all this it is extremely powerful in the right hands.
-The intentions behind this system are difficult to explain but in the most basic sense I needed a tool that could handle higher order levels of design, complexity, size and control in all aspects in the domain of science, engineering, manufacturing, design and distribution.
-It will make more sense once you use it.
-Good luck.

 ## Main Points
 A collection or list of quick concepts, items and keywords which give an overview of whats mupy is all about.